hypercerts-org/hypercerts/docs/docs/glossary.md

   <dt><strong>Evaluator</strong></dt>
   <dd>Individual, organization, or algorithm that evaluates the impact of work.
 There are two types: Scouts evaluate the potential impact before it is done, auditors evaluate the impact after it is done.</dd>
   <dt><strong>Fraction</strong></dt>
-  <dd>A token that represents a quantified proportion of a hypercert.</dd>
+  <dd>A token that represents a quantified proportion of a hypercert denominated in units.</dd>
   <dt><strong>Funder</strong></dt>
   <dd>Individual, organization, or algorithm that funds work.
 There are two types: Prospective funders fund work before the work is done, retrospective funders fund the work after the work is done.</dd>
   <dt><strong>Hypercert</strong></dt>
-  <dd>A token that (1) accounts for work that is supposed to be impactful, (2) represents the – potentially explicitly specified – impact of this work, and (3) assigns right over this work to its owners.
+  <dd>A token that (1) accounts for work by specified contributors that is supposed to be impactful, (2) represents the – potentially explicitly specified – impact of this work, and (3) assigns right over this work to its owners.
 If a hypercert is split into multiple fractions, the hypercert refers to the sum of all of its fractions.
 Hypercert also refers to the hypercert standard that defines the token and data standard for hypercerts.</dd>
   <dt><strong>Hypercerts standard</strong></dt>
   <dd>A token and data standard for hypercerts.
 The token standard builds on the [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) token.
 The first 128 bits of the 256-bit token ID identifies the hypercert, the latter 128 bits identifies the specific fraction.
 The data standard requires that the following fields are defined on the metadata of the token: (1) set of contributors, (2) scope of work, (3) time of work, (4) scope of impact, (5) time of impact, (6) rights.</dd>
   <dt><strong>Impact</strong></dt>